Time to go home.

 Above and below-This rocky area to the south west contained more small fragments.

-As I descended the hill back to the car the weather continued to improve, so as it was still quite early in the day I made the decision to continue on and do the walk I had planned on doing the following day to an F-111 crashsite on Sgurr na Stri.
+As I descended the hill back to the car the weather continued to improve, so as it was still quite early in the day I made the decision to continue on and do the walk I had planned on doing the following day to Sgurr na Stri.
 Sgurr na Stri is reported to offer some of the most spectacular views in the country from it's summit so I was keen to climb to the top in nice weather.

 Nearly back to the car in now glorious weather.